ASTRO2020 – Preparations

 The Argus+ Project at the GBT

 The GBT is now into its second winter season with Argus, the 16-pixel camera for spectroscopy in the molecule-rich 3mm atmospheric window between 74 – 116 GHz.
 Argus is the brainchild of Sarah Church of Stanford University and collaborators, who received an NSF ATI grant to design a modular receiver system for the GBT that could be replicated and expanded in a straightforward way.
 With the unique combination of angular resolution (6.5 – 9 arcseconds), sensitivity, and field of view of the GBT, Argus is being used for ground-breaking surveys of dense gas in galaxies and nearby star-forming regions.
-Some recent Argus results will be highlighted at the upcoming winter meeting of the American Astronomical Society in Washington D.C.
+Recent Argus results were highlighted at the American Astronomical Society 2018 Winter Meeting in Washington D.C.

-The Green Bank Observatory and the original Argus team are now collaborating on the Argus+ project, which would take advantage of the technical development afforded by Argus to produce a camera with ten times the mapping speed.
-Argus+ will also include a new spectrometer and improvements to the GBT metrology that would double the time available for 3mm spectroscopy each year.
-Argus+ will routinely produce spectral line maps of key species such as CO, HCN, and HCO+ with a spatial dynamic range (map area / pixel size) of 104 to 105.
+The Green Bank Observatory and the original Argus team are now collaborating on an Argus+ project, which would take advantage of the technical development afforded by Argus to produce a camera with ten times the mapping speed and includes a new spectrometer.
+Argus+ has the capability to routinely produce spectral line maps of key species such as CO, HCN, and HCO+ with a spatial dynamic range (map area / pixel size) of 104 to 105.